 Other Workgroup Participants noted that Rough has now been defined as a production site.

 The Proposer of 0678C went on to state that Storage is exempt from Revenue Recovery charges in line with Ofgem’s GTCR position.
-Further, all other contracts are exposed to revenue recovery charges including pre-April 2017 contracts, see SSE’s legal (QC) advise on Article 35 in Modification 0678C Appendix 2.
+Further, all other contracts are exposed to revenue recovery charges including pre-April 2017 contracts, see SSE’s legal (QC) advice on Article 35 in Modification 0678C Appendix 2.
 This is permitted because the separate revenue recovery charge was not a reserve price fixed at the time of booking and therefore the tariff was not a fixed price in practice.
 The Proposer of 0678C further highlighted that failure to apply a revenue recovery charge to these existing contracts will result in distortion and discrimination between existing contract holders and new entrants which will have a negative impact on competition, as noted in Ofgem’s 0621 decision letter which identifies a large differential in pricing between them.

-Revenue recovery and 0678C (from Jeff Chandler)
+Revenue recovery and 0678C

 The Proposer of Modification 0678C provided the Workgroup with extensive commentary on revenue recovery in relation to Modification 0678C.